• Skip to content

 3. Truth-in-Selling

-When an organization markets a product or service, they are obligated to deliver what was promised to the customer.
-Whether it is a television ad or a print ad in the newspaper, the product described should be what is delivered to the customer.
+Whether it is a television ad or an ad on social media, the product described should be what is delivered to the customer.

 You owe it to your customers to deliver what is promised.